California Background Check Laws: NEW Restrictions of 2023 (Must Read)

 5. You will then probably have the option to choose how extensive of a background check you’d like to run.
 For example: Starter ($19.99 each), Basic ($29.99 each) or Standard ($59.99 each).
 Each higher cost option usually promises to deliver a more expanded search than the prior.

-6. Once you chose the type of background check, you’ll then asked to enter your personal information, including:
+6. Once you choose the type of background check, you’ll then be asked to enter your personal information, including:

 • Mobile Phone Number